-- (D) any issues about claims of privilege or of protection as trial-preparation materials, including - if the parties agree on a procedure to assert these claims after production - whether to ask the court to include their agreement in an order; - (E) what changes should be made in the limitations on discovery imposed under these rules or by local rule, and what other limitations should be imposed; and - (F) any other orders that the court should issue under Rule 26(c) or under Rule 16(b) and (c). - (4) Expedited Schedule.
-If necessary to comply with its expedited schedule for Rule 16(b) conferences, a court may by local rule: - (A) require the parties' conference to occur less than 21 days before the scheduling conference is held or a scheduling order is due under Rule 16(b); and - (B) require the written report outlining the discovery plan to be filed less than 14 days after the parties' conference, or excuse the parties from submitting a written report and permit them to report orally on their discovery plan at the Rule 16(b) conference. - (g) SIGNING DISCLOSURES AND DISCOVERY REQUESTS, RESPONSES, AND OBJECTIONS. - (1) Signature Required; Effect of Signature.
-Every disclosure under Rule 26(a)(1) or (a)(3) and every discovery request, response, or objection must be signed by at least one attorney of record in the attorney's own name - or by the party personally, if unrepresented - and must state the signer's address, e-mail address, and telephone number.
-By signing, an attorney or party certifies that to the best of the person's knowledge, information, and belief formed after a reasonable inquiry: - (A) with respect to a disclosure, it is complete and correct as of the time it is made; and - (B) with respect to a discovery request, response, or objection, it is: - (i) consistent with these rules and warranted by existing law or by a nonfrivolous argument for extending, modifying, or reversing existing law, or for establishing new law;

-- (ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and - (iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issues at stake in the action. - (2) Failure to Sign.
+- (B) require the written report outlining the discovery plan to be filed less than 14 days after the parties' conference, or excuse the parties from submitting a written report and permit them to report orally on their discovery plan at the Rule 16(b) conference. - (g) SIGNING DISCLOSURES AND DISCOVERY REQUESTS, RESPONSES, AND OBJECTIONS. - (1) Signature Required; Effect of Signature.
+Every disclosure under Rule 26(a)(1) or (a)(3) and every discovery request, response, or objection must be signed by at least one attorney of record in the attorney's own name-or by the party personally, if unrepresented-and must state the signer's address, email address, and telephone number.
+By signing, an attorney or party certifies that to the best of the person's knowledge, information, and belief formed after a reasonable inquiry: - (A) with respect to a disclosure, it is complete and correct as of the time it is made; and - (B) with respect to a discovery request, response, or objection, it is: - (i) consistent with these rules and warranted by existing law or by a nonfrivolous argument for extending, modifying, or reversing existing law, or for establishing new law: - (ii) not interposed for any improper purpose, such as to harass, cause unnecessary delay, or needlessly increase the cost of litigation; and - (iii) neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issues at stake in the action. - (2) Failure to Sign.
 Other parties have no duty to act on an unsigned disclosure, request, response, or objection until it is signed, and the court must strike it unless a signature is promptly supplied after the omission is called to the attorney's or party's attention. - (3) Sanction for Improper Certification.
 If a certification violates this rule without substantial justification, the court, on motion or on its own, must impose an appropriate sanction on the signer, the party on whose behalf the signer was acting, or both.
 The sanction may include an order to pay the reasonable expenses, including attorney's fees, caused by the violation.